finbourne/lusid-sdk-csharp/sdk/docs/StructuredResultDataApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<StructuredResultDataApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<StructuredResultDataApi>();
             var scope = "scope_example";  // string | The scope from which to retrieve data maps. var requestBody = new Dictionary<string, DataMapKey>(); // Dictionary<string, DataMapKey> | The data map keys to look up, each keyed by a unique, ephemeral correlation ID.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // GetDataMapResponse result = apiInstance.GetDataMap(scope, requestBody, opts: opts);

                 // [EXPERIMENTAL] GetDataMap: Get data map
                 GetDataMapResponse result = apiInstance.GetDataMap(scope, requestBody);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));